lwinkler/markus/README.md

 	sudo apt-get install cmake-qt-gui cmake-curses-gui qtcreator python-dev libcppunit-dev

 ### Compile OpenCV from sources
 Alternatively you can compile OpenCV from sources.
-In this case use:
+Do not forget to install the depandencies with apt-get build-dep first:

+	sudo apt-get build-dep libcv-dev

+Clone the github repository:

 	git clone https://github.com/Itseez/opencv.git